comeryu-max/tcp-timing-lab-01-serialization-delay/README.md

 [English](./README.md) | [简体中文](./README-zh-Hans.md)

 # TCP Timing Lab 01
-## Observing transmission delay (serialization delay) through inter-frame packet timing (Δt)
+## Observing Transmission Delay (Serialization Delay)

+> Making the invisible visible — measuring Δt on real networks

+---

+## 📌 Concept

+In networking textbooks, this is known as **Transmission Delay**.

+In real systems, what we directly observe is:

+> **Serialization Delay — the time required to put bits onto the wire.**

+---

+## 🔬 What This Lab Shows

-This lab demonstrates how to directly observe transmission delay (serialization delay) using packet-level timing (Δt).
+This lab demonstrates how to directly observe transmission delay (serialization delay) using **packet-level timing (Δt)**.

-Observing Ethernet Transmission Delay (Serialization Delay) through inter-frame timing (Δt) across 10/100/1000 Mbps links
+Specifically:

+- Inter-frame timing (Δt) reflects serialization on the wire
+- The same behavior appears across **10 / 100 / 1000 Mbps links**
+- Transmission delay becomes directly measurable

+---

+## 🧠 Key Insight

 > **The network transmits bits, not packets.**
-> From theory to wire: making L / R visible.
+> What we observe as packets is a reconstruction of a continuous bit stream.

+---

+## 🔎 Keywords

+transmission delay · serialization delay · packet timing · Δt · ethernet timing

 ---